 All natural treatments for GBS seek to achieve a common result: to reduce or eliminate the amount of streptococcus bacteria to which the newborn is exposed.

-And that’s really the crux: all the preparations you do are to REDUCE OR ELIMINATE the amount of bacteria present in order to minimize your newborn’s exposure.
+Herein lies the crux: all the preparations you do are to REDUCE OR ELIMINATE the amount of bacteria present in order to minimize your newborn's exposure.
 Even if you plan to use conventional antibiotics during labor, I would still recommend doing these natural preparations ahead of time, specifically because they help minimize any colonizations that might exist.

 Systemic and Immunotherapy Methods

 Eating plenty of fermented and cultured foods is an important part of any healthy diet, but especially so when treating a bacterial colonization.
 Make sure to eat or drink at least 3-4 generous servings of foods high in lactic acid bacteria each day – yogurt, sauerkraut or other fermented vegetables, milk kefir, water kefir, kombucha, and sourdough, for example.
 You can also sneak probiotics into your condiments and dressings too, so you're packing your diet full of lovely healthy lactobacilli.

 This method won't be particularly helpful for treating GBS by itself, but it can help make other methods more successful by supporting them systemically.
 Our modern diets, even those who eat only whole foods, are largely acidifying to the body.
 Harmful bacterium and diseases, such as various cancers, grow and thrive in an acidic environment.
 Thus, if we eat foods that alkalize the body, we create an environment that is not conducive to supporting those organisms.
 There are many food charts around the internet to show which foods alkalize our systems and which are more acidifying, but here's a simple one at Squidoo.